greta-dev/greta/tests/testthat/_snaps/calculate.md

     Code
       sims <- calculate(y, nsim = 1)
     Error <simpleError>
-      sampling is not yet implemented for 'hypergeometric' distributions
+      sampling is not yet implemented for "hypergeometric" distributions

 # calculate errors nicely if nsim is invalid